This post may contain affiliate links.

 How to make these oatmeal balls:

-- For vegan oatmeal balls, use all maple and make sure your chocolate chips are vegan as well.
+- For vegan oatmeal balls, use all maple syrup and make sure your chocolate chips are vegan as well.
 For gluten free, use gluten free oats.

 - Seriously, change up the chocolate chips each time you make these peanut butter energy bites.
 I am obsessed with using white chocolate chips lately.
 Sometimes, I don’t use any chips either ( I know, I know) just to have something different.
 You can also add a drizzle of chocolate instead on top.

 - If you are having a hard time forming these energy bites into balls, pop them in the freezer for 10-15 minutes.
 That usually helps a bit.
+You can also press them into a small pan and make them into bars instead.

 Check out these other snacks: